Vyral/base-template/_posts/2019-12-23-everyday-encinitas-one-day-signs.md

 Inspired by the business model, Omar relocated to Encinitas to open One Day Signs, which he and Marco operated together for many years before Omar’s retirement last year; Marco is excited to be the new owner.

-It’s truly incredible what the San Antonio family and their team are able to do; **producing high-quality signs in one day or less isn’t easy, but it has become their brand**.
+It’s truly incredible what the San Antonio family and their team can do; **producing high-quality signs in one day or less isn’t easy, but it has become their brand**.

 {% include pullquote.html %}